 I have to say, Atlantis is magnificent.
 I might try just staying there, if affordable, just to check out the whole area in the future.
 One day is not nearly enough to see all the things there, like the aquarium and the shops.

 On our way back, we got a different tour of the town and learned a little bit more about Bahamas.
-We had to be at the ship by 4:30 pm.
+We had to be onboard the ship by 4:30 pm.
 Otherwise, we might get left behind, which incurs a separate out-of-pocket expense.
 I personally have heard a story about the cost of being left behind from an extended family member.
 It is not cheap.

 Once all passengers were accounted for, the ship headed to our next island destination.